Culture The Beauty of Africa

 Samuel Jackson.
 Photo/Kemi Flani

 Samuel L. Jackson, another decorated Hollywood actor, discovered his Benga ancestors and applied for citizenship in Gabon.
-He exemplifies black American citizenship Africa together with his wife, with whom they have dual citizenship with.
+He exemplifies black American citizenship in Africa together with his wife, with whom they have dual citizenship with.
 His roots trace back to the Gabonese Bantu tribe.

 Ludacris